akrbdk/devmap/include/english/questions.md

 `Results`: In the end, we actually finished the website with all the promised functionalities in just under 3 months.
 The client was very satisfied with the result and eventually ended up recommending partners to our firm.

 ### Tell me about a time you set a personal goal for yourself.
-How did you ensure you would meet your objectives and what steps did you take?
+How did you ensure you would meet your objectives and what steps did you take? [&uarr;](#Articles)

 `Situation`: I think the most recent, and important, personal goal that comes to mind is that I managed to teach myself web development from scratch.
 You see, I wasn’t very satisfied as an engineer at Heavy Machinery's Plant.
 My coworkers were nice, and the pay was decent too, but I just didn’t see myself growing there.

 `Task`: So, I decided that I wanted a career change in a field I’ve always been interested in - web development.
 Now, because I was working full-time, I had to be very efficient with my time-management skills.